Video of 73-year-old boarded up inside his apartment sparks investigation

 There have also been numerous safety issues involving drugs and crime.
 Police were called to the property more than 300 times last year, according to Harvey Police Chief Cameron Biddings.

-City officials say the property owners were warned about the unsafe conditions and urged to make changes.
-The landlords were then notified that people had to evacuate by Oct.
-28 and told to let residents know.
+City officials say the property owners, identified by the city as Jay Patel and Henry Cho, were warned about the unsafe conditions and urged to make changes.
+The owners were then notified that people had to evacuate by Oct.
+28 and had to let residents know.

 However, only some residents say they got the message.
 Others who were notified say they were skeptical of the documents' legitimacy.
 Some got letters on official city letterhead saying they had to leave due to the safety risk, while others received papers from the property managers that said the building would be shut down.